-It is important for a young child with ASD to begin to take responsibility for managing tasks in regard to themselves as early as possible.
+It is important for a young child with an Autism Spectrum Disorder (ASD) to begin to take responsibility for managing tasks in regard to themselves as early as possible.
 Sometimes it is just easier and more time efficient for the adult to do tasks on behalf of the child.
 For children with ASD it is going to take them longer to learn skills and to master them.
 If you engage your child in the activity with you and then gradually ease your support away, you are setting them on a path to independence and building their resilience.

 During your child’s early years, the following are some developmental skills that you can help your child to learn in readiness for the future and to help get them ready for the school years.